sct/overseerr/docs/using-overseerr/settings/README.md

 This setting is **enabled** by default.

-### Enable New Plex User Sign-In
+### Enable New Plex Sign-In

 When enabled, users with access to your Plex server will be able to sign in to Overseerr even if they have not yet been imported.
-Users will be automatically assigned the permissions configured in the [Default User Permissions](#default-user-permissions) setting upon first sign-in.
+Users will be automatically assigned the permissions configured in the [Default Permissions](#default-permissions) setting upon first sign-in.

 This setting is **enabled** by default.